AppDaemon/appdaemon/docs/APPGUIDE.rst

     # Listen for global state changes
     adbase.listen_state(global_callback, namespace="global")

 API objects are fairly lightweight and can be created and discarded at will.
-There may be a slight performance increase by creating an object for each API in the initialize function and using it throughout the app, but this is likely to be minimal.
+There may be a slight performance increase by creating an object for each API in the initialize function and using it throughout the App, but this is likely to be minimal.

 Custom Constraints
 ------------------

 An App can also register its own custom constraints which can then be used in exactly the same way as App level or callback level constraints.
-A custom constraint is simply a python function that returns ``True`` or ``False`` when presented with the constraint argument.
-If it returns ``True``, the constraint is regarded as satisfied and the callback will be made (subject to any other constraints also evaluating to ``True``.
+A custom constraint is simply a Python function that returns ``True`` or ``False`` when presented with the constraint argument.
+If it returns ``True``, the constraint is regarded as satisfied, and the callback will be made (subject to any other constraints also evaluating to ``True``.
 Likewise, a False return means that the callback won't fire.
 Custom constraints are a handy way to control multiple callbacks that have some complex logic and enable you to avoid duplicating code in all callbacks.

-To use a custom constraint, it is first necessary to register the function to be used to evaluate it using the ``register_constraint()`` api call.
+To use a custom constraint, it is first necessary to register the function to be used to evaluate it using the ``register_constraint()`` API call.
 Constraints can also be unregistered using the ``deregister_constraint()`` call, and the ``list_constraints()`` call will return a list of currently registered constraints.

 Here is an example of how this all fits together.